 emergence - the appearance of novel and coherent structures, patterns and properties during the process of self-organization in complex systems; a sense of the sacred as perceived in the workings of entirely naturalistic processes. (used by numerous scientists, S. Kauffman)

 Epic of Evolution – the 13.7 history of the universe and all that is.
 A philosophy of being is enriched by accepting the evolutionary history of the universe and humanity. (used by O. Wilson, L. Rue, U.Goodenough)

 eudaemonism - the postulate that a key purpose of one’s life is personal happiness and wellbeing; an ethical goal, the concept that personal wellbeing and happiness are worthy pursuits dates from Aristotle.
 If we have but one chance at life, which we do, then it is best to enjoy it.
-This contrasts to those religions that see life as suffering, repression of the positive emotions, sacrifice or punishment in an afterlife.
-It recognizes that life is a bed of roses, flowers and thorns. (from Aristotle, used by humanist P. Kurtz)
+This contrasts with those religions that see life as suffering, repression of the positive emotions, sacrifice or punishment in an afterlife.
+It recognizes that life is a bed of roses, flowers, and thorns. (from Aristotle, used by humanist P. Kurtz)

 global ethos – Most religious have a tribal code of morality as part of their teachings.
 This ethos focuses on worldwide humanity and includes the earth’s ecology. (used by U.Goodenough)